Description

 Dry Aging History Dry aged beef was the early days norm.
 Beef carcasses were allowed to hang in a locker for a few weeks after slaughter to become more tender and flavourful.
 During dry-aging, moisture evaporates from the muscle creating a mature beef flavour.
 The meat’s natural enzymes break down the fibrous, connective tissue in the muscle thereby tenderizing it.

-While traditional ‘dry world’ aging practices have a positive impact on flavour and tenderness, today this process requires specialized facilities to maintain modern requirements for food safety and consistent quality.
+Today this process requires specialized facilities to maintain modern requirements for food safety and consistent quality.

 Tublin® technology allows beef to age and still achieve the same bold, beefy flavour and tender texture as traditional open-air dry aging.
 Plus it is foodsafe!